-- 3. Cable connection to the power supply through Isolating Devices (Disconnecting means). - Connect approved type polychloroprene sheathed power supply cord 3 × 1.5mm type designation 60245 IEC 57 or heavier cord to the terminal board, and connect the others end of the cord to Isolating Devices (Disconnecting means). - Do not use joint power supply cord.
-Replace the wire if the existing wire (from concealed wiring, or otherwise) is too short. - In unavoidable case, joining of power supply cord between isolating devices and terminal board of air conditioner shall be done by using approved socket and plug with earth pin rated 16A.
-Wiring work to both socket and plug must follow to national wiring standard. - 4.
-Connection cable between indoor unit and outdoor unit shall be approved polychloroprene sheathed 4 × 1.5 mm flexible cord, type designation 60245 IEC 57 or heavier cord.
+- 1 Remove the control board cover from the unit by loosening the screw. - 2 Cable connection to the power supply through Isolating Devices (Disconnecting means). - Connect approved type polychloroprene sheathed power supply cord 3 × 1.5 mm2 type designation 60245 IEC 57 or heavier cord to the terminal board, and connect the others end of the cord to Isolating Devices (Disconnecting means). - Do not use joint power supply cord.
+Replace the wire if the existing wire (from concealed wiring, or otherwise) is too short. - In unavoidable case, joining of power supply cord between isolating devices and terminal board of air conditioner shall be done by using approved socket and plug with earth pin rated 15/16A.
+Wiring work to both socket and plug must follow to national wiring standard. - Connection cable between indoor unit and outdoor unit shall be approved polychloroprene sheathed 4 × 1.5 mm2 flexible cord, type designation 60245 IEC 57 or heavier cord.
 Do not use joint connection cable.
 Replace the wire if the existing wire (from concealed wiring, or otherwise) is too short.
-Allowable connection cable length of each indoor unit shall be 30 mm or less. - 5.
-Connect the power supply cord and connection cable between indoor unit and outdoor unit according to the diagram below.
+Allowable connection cable length of each indoor unit shall be 30 m or less. - 4 Connect the power supply cord and connection cable between indoor unit and outdoor unit according to the diagram below.

-- 6. Secure the power supply cord and connection cable onto the control board with the holder. - 7.
-Attach the control board cover back to the original position with screw.
+- 5 Secure the power supply cord and connection cable onto the control board with the holder. - 6 Attach the control board cover back to the original position with screw. - 7 For wire stripping and connection requirement, refer to instruction 5 of indoor unit.

-- For wire stripping and connection requirement, refer to instruction 5 of indoor unit. - Isolating Devices (Disconnecting means) should have minimum 3.0 mm contact gap. - Earth wire shall be Yellow/Green (Y/G) in colour and longer than other AC wires for safety reason.
+- Note: Isolating Devices (Disconnecting means) should have minimum 3.0 mm contact gap. - Earth wire shall be Yellow/Green (Y/G) in colour and longer than other AC wires for safety reason.